California State Student Association

 The California State Student Association (CSSA), also known as the Cal State Student Association, is an "unincorporated income tax-exempt association".
 CSSA is exempt from taxation under Section 501(c)(3) of the United States Internal Revenue Code and it is exempt from state franchise or income tax under California Revenue and Taxation Code Section 23701d.
 CSSA is registered with the California Attorney General’s Registry of Charitable Trusts.

 Mission

-The mission of the California State Student Association (CSSA) is to maintain and enhance the accessibility of an affordable quality education for the people of California, to the California State University.
-CSSA is the recognized voice for over 450,000 students in the California State University System (CSU), the CSSA is the acknowledged statewide student organization designed to represent, serve and protect the collective interests of students in the CSU system.
+The mission of the California State Student Association (CSSA) is to maintain and enhance the accessibility of an affordable, quality education for the people of California at the California State University.
+CSSA is the recognized voice for over 450,000 students in the California State University System (CSU).
+CSSA is the acknowledged statewide student organization designed to represent, serve, and protect the collective interests of students in the CSU system.